 Four vacant rowhomes at Pennsylvania Avenue and Presstman Street fully renovated to expand Martha’s Place and offer a mural and memorial garden that is open to the public and remembers lives lost to drugs in the community.

-A vacant property at 1947 Pennsylvania Avenue renovated for Jubilee Arts, an arts and culture program for children and adults.
-Now known as the Harris-Marcus center, the building also holds the offices of Newborn Holistic Ministries and Martha’s Place.
+Vacant property at 1947 Pennsylvania Avenue renovated for Jubilee Arts, an arts and culture program for children and adults.
+Now known as the Harris-Marcus center, the building also holds the offices of Intersection of Change and Martha’s Place.

 Greenspace and murals